Talend/vault-sidecar-injector/README.md

 ## Overview

+`Vault Sidecar Injector` allows to dynamically inject Vault Agent as either an init or a sidecar container, along with configuration and volumes, in any matching pod manifest **to seamlessly fetch secrets from Vault**.
+Pods willing to benefit from this feature just have to add some custom annotations to ask for the injection **at deployment time**.

-`Vault Sidecar Injector` consists in a **Webhook Admission Server**, registered in the Kubernetes Mutating Admission Webhook Controller, that will mutate resources depending on defined criteriae.
+This component consists in a *Webhook Admission Server*, registered in the Kubernetes Mutating Admission Webhook Controller, that will mutate resources depending on defined criteriae.
 See here for more details: <https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks>.

-This component allows **to dynamically inject Vault Agent as either an init or a sidecar container** (along with configuration and volumes) in any matching pod manifest to seamlessly fetch secrets from Vault.
-Pods willing to benefit from this feature just have to add some custom annotations to ask for the injection **at deployment time**.

 To ease deployment, a Helm chart is provided under [deploy/helm](https://github.com/Talend/vault-sidecar-injector/blob/master/deploy/helm) folder of this repository as well as instructions to [install it](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#installing-the-chart).

 > ⚠️ **Important note** ⚠️: support for sidecars in Kubernetes **jobs** suffers from limitations and issues exposed here: <https://github.com/kubernetes/kubernetes/issues/25908>.
 >
-> A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
-Implementation of the proposal has started and may be released in Kubernetes 1.19 (in Alpha stage).
->
-> In the meantime however, `Vault Sidecar Injector` implements **specific sidecar and signaling mechanism** to properly stop all injected containers on job termination.
+> Fortunately, `Vault Sidecar Injector` implements **specific sidecar and signaling mechanism** to properly stop all injected containers on job termination.

 ## Kubernetes compatibility